alffox/assessment/js-users/README.md

 ### 3. exercise

 Append 2 new routes in your application.
-On the `/new` route you should be able to create new users, on the `/edit` route the selected user’s attributes can be modified.
+On the `/new` route you should be able to create new users.
 You should only be able to set the user’s first and last name.
 Handle validation errors given back from the server, display the error message next to the attribute’s label.

+TODO: On the `/edit` route the selected user’s attributes can be modified.

 ### 4. exercise